Agnieszka-21/madlibs/README.md

 ![Play again options & invalid input handling](https://github.com/Agnieszka-21/madlibs/blob/main/assets/screenshots/mad_story_playagain_options_invalid.png)

-Should the user choose option A repeatedly and run out of stories to print, they will receive the following information:
+Should the user choose option A repeatedly and run out of stories, they will receive the following information:

 ![All stories used](https://github.com/Agnieszka-21/madlibs/blob/main/assets/screenshots/mad_all_stories_used.png)